gregberns/fcheck/README.md

 What would a language agnostic, integration test framework look like?

-Maybe something like Postman / Newman(its command line executor), but a tool that would:
+Maybe something like Postman(an Http testing tool) or Newman(its command line executor), but a tool that would:

 * Run general setup commands
 * Execute general commands to test a feature